druid-io/druid-io.github.io/docs/latest/Router.md

 Example Production Configuration
 --------------------------------

 In this example, we have two tiers in our production cluster: `hot` and `_default_tier`.
 Queries for the `hot` tier are routed through the `broker-hot` set of brokers, and queries for the `_default_tier` are routed through the `broker-cold` set of brokers.
 If any exceptions or network problems occur, queries are routed to the `broker-cold` set of brokers.
 In our example, we are running with a c3.2xlarge EC2 node.
+We assume a `common.runtime.properties` already exists.

 JVM settings: